dquinn25/Learning-Journal/README.md

 # My Learning Journal

-### Growth Mindset
+### ~~Fixed~~ Growth Mindset

-Growth mindset is awesome and gives you the power of the future
+ Growth mindset is changing your perspective to embrace challenges to become better
-1. challenge is how we better ourselves
+1. we do not grow when everyhting is comfortable.
+True growth happens when you are out of your comfort zone.
-1. everyone has something to offer
+1. We cannot control what happens to us only how we respond.
-1. growth mindset leads to success
+1. If your not growing your declining.

 # Learning-Journal